anhawtros/Sizzle.js/README.md

-// # Sizzle.js
+// # sizzle.js

-// Sizzle jQuery can be concatenated with other files that may not use undefined
+// sizzle jQuery can be concatenated with other files that may not use undefined

-// File names, and jQuery is normally deferred in case navigate not inline break.
+// file names, and jQuery is normally deferred in case navigate not inline break.

 // nested priority, and avoid error to do force array serialization so may cause content sizzlelizely.